Sahith Theegala: Professional career

 Theegala made his professional debut in June 2020 at the Outlaw Tour's Lone Tree Classic, where he tied for third place.
 He finished T-14 at the 2020 Safeway Open on the PGA Tour.
 He finished T-19 at his first Korn Ferry Tour event, the 2021 Chitimacha Louisiana Open.
 He finished T-9 at MGM Resorts Championship at Paiute.

-Theegala also played a few PGA Tour events in 2020-21, mainly on sponsors' exemptions.
+Theegala also played a few PGA Tour events in 2020–21, mainly on sponsors' exemptions.
 He received enough points as a non-member to earn a place in the Korn Ferry Tour Finals in 2021.
 He then finished T-4 at Nationwide Children's Hospital Championship and 6th at Korn Ferry Tour Championship.
 With consecutive top-10 finishes in the Korn Ferry Tour Finals, Theegala secured his PGA Tour card for 2021–22 season.
 He got his first top-10 finish on the PGA Tour at the Sanderson Farms Championship in October 2021.
 He finished third at the WM Phoenix Open in February 2022.
 He finished seventh at the Valspar Championship in March 2022.
 In June 2022, Theegala tied for second in the Travelers Championship.
 At the end of the 2021–22 season, Theegala made the Tour Championship by finishing in top 30.

 Theegala opened his 2022–23 season with a top-10 finish at the Fortinet Championship in September 2022.
 He tied for second at the RSM Classic in November 2022, two shots behind winner Adam Svensson.
 He continued his season with a tied-for-sixth finish at the Genesis Invitational in February 2023.

+On September 17, 2023, he earned his first official PGA Tour victory at the Fortinet Championship, finishing at −21 to secure a two-shot victory.

+On August 31, 2024, during the third round of the Tour Championship at East Lake Golf Club, Theegala called a 2-shot penalty on himself after noticing that his club touched the sand on his backswing in a bunker.
+As an effect of the penalty, Theegala finished third instead of tied second and received $2.5 million less prize money.